ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 #### Relationship with 2 Levels of Separation
 ##### General - prerequisites
 - Grandparent2 model
-  - Setup it up - just follow as previously demonstrated in `Set Up a New Table-Model Pair Using the Shortcut` and use the following specs
+  - Setup it up - just follow as previously demonstrated in `Setup a table-model pair - The short way` and use the following specs
     - Migration
       - Tables name `ExampleGrandparent2Model`
       - Table columns